today's work

 -

 Did the actual Blueback have messenger buoys?
 Because every photo I’ve seen does not show them.
 Were they at one time on the boat and removed later?
 This photo shows where the bouy should be, along the safety track and in front of the retractable bollards at the stern.
-I ended up doing away with mine.“Of the 40,000 men who served on German submarines, 30,000 never returned.”Comment
+I ended up doing away with mine.Of the approximately 40,000 men who served on U-boats in WWII, it is estimated that around 28,000 to 30,000 lost their lives.Comment

 -